Estate Planning Attorneys in Boone, Kenton, and Campbell Counties

 This means that you won’t have any control over or say in what happens to your estate, and those you intended to inherit may be left with nothing.

-Contact a Convington Estate Planning Attorney Today
+Contact a Covington Estate Planning Attorney Today

 If you don’t already have an estate plan in place or you’re not sure if what you have covers all of your needs, call the Law Offices of Shannon C. Smith, PLLC, at .
 Our team includes experienced estate planning attorneys who are here to help.